ENTRY TAGS

 CLEANING CLOTHS

 A dishtowel is perfect for this.
 Great for wiping rose foliage and cleaning up spills.
 We also like to bring along old pieces of terrycloth towel, and a dishcloth.
-Dry Bounty paper towels are excellent for cleaning foliage.
+Dry Bounty paper towels are excellent for cleaning rose foliage.

 REFERENCE BOOKS